harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### Why isn't the task_failed_total metric for delegate reporting data despite step failure?

-The `task_failed_total` metric is when something unhandled happens, like a NPE in a task or issue at framework level.
-A valid failure like shell script exited with error code is not a task failure.
-Prometheus only shows the metric which are at least once recorded.
+The `task_failed_total` metric measures unhandled errors such as a Null Pointer Exception in a task or an issue at the framework level.
+A valid failure such as shell script exiting with an error code is not a task failure.
+Prometheus only shows this metric when it records at least one instance.

 ### Why did my delegate fail to register with handshake exceptions?